goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 - `SYSMON1` used in the Kintex and Virtex UltraScale series
 - `SYSMON4` used in the Kintex, Virtex and in the Zynq programmable logic for the UltraScale+ series
 - `SYSMON` used in the Zynq in the processing system of the UltraScale+ series. \
-Yes, you read that correctly the Zynq of the UltraScale+ series feature not one, but at least two unique sysmon instances.
+Yes, you read that correctly the Zynq of the UltraScale+ series features not one, but at least two unique SYSMON instances.

-Ultimately, for the purpose of this article, all these instances are similar enough that I will be using the terms SYSMON4 and SYSMON interchangeably.
+For the purpose of this article, all these instances are similar enough that I will be using the terms SYSMON4 and SYSMON interchangeably.

 {{< /alert >}}

 In order for the JTAG to interact with the SYSMON, we first need to write the `SYSMON_DRP` command to the JTAG Instruction Register (IR).
-Looking at the documentation, we see that this command has a value of `0x37`.
-Funnily enough, this has the same command code as the XADC, solidifying the SYSMON as the XADC's descendant.
+Based on the documentation, we see that this command has a value of `0x37`, which funnily enough, is the same command code as the XADC, solidifying the SYSMON as the XADC's descendant.

 The SYSMON offers a lot more additional functionalities than just being used to read voltage and temperature, but for today's use case we will not be using any of that.
 Rather, we will focus only on reading a